-- track\distance(self, item, info): adds a component to the distance function (i.e., the similarity metric) for individual tracks. item is the track to be matched (and Item object) and info is the MusicBrainz track entry that is proposed as a match.
-Should return a (dist, dist\max) pair of floats indicating the distance. - album\distance(self, items, info): like the above, but compares a list of items (representing an album) to an album-level MusicBrainz entry.
-Should only consider album-level metadata (e.g., the artist name and album title) and should not duplicate the factors considered by track\distance. - candidates (self, items): given a list of items comprised by an album to be matched, return a list of AlbumInfo objects for candidate albums to be compared and matched. - item\candidates (self, item): given a singleton item, return a list of TrackInfo objects for candidate tracks to be compared and matched.
+- track\distance(self, item, info): adds a component to the distance function (i.e., the similarity metric) for individual tracks. item is the track to be matched (an Item object) and info is the TrackInfo object that is proposed as a match.
+Should return a (dist, dist\max) pair of floats indicating the distance. - album\distance(self, items, album\info, mapping): like the above, but compares a list of items (representing an album) to an album-level MusicBrainz entry. items is a list of Item objects; album\info is an AlbumInfo object; and mapping is a dictionary that maps Items to their corresponding TrackInfo objects. - candidates (self, items): given a list of items comprised by an album to be matched, return a list of AlbumInfo objects for candidate albums to be compared and matched. - item\candidates (self, item): given a singleton item, return a list of TrackInfo objects for candidate tracks to be compared and matched.